davila7/davila7/README.md

 ### Hi there, I'm Daniel San 👋

-👨🏽‍💻 I'm a serverless developer and AI enthusiast.
+👨🏽‍💻 I am a developer with more than 15 years of experience.
 I love building apps with artificial intelligence and exploring new technologies.

 🔭 I’m currently working on [Code GPT](https://codegpt.co), a VSCode extension that brings AI to your code editor.